meaniebeanie22/meaniebeanie22.github.io/chapters/the-jolly-boats-last-trip.md

 make things worse, only two guns out of five remained in a state for service.
 Mine I had snatched from my knees and held over my head, by a sort of instinct.
-As for the captain, he had carried his over his shoulder by a bandoleer, and like a wise man, lock uppermost.
+As for the captain, he had carried his over his shoulder by a bandoleer, and like a wise man, [:lock](#gunlock) uppermost.
 The other three had gone down with the boat.

 To add to our concern, we heard voices already drawing near us in the